DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Authors: Claudia Hadlow, Medical Student, University of Notre Dame Australia, Sydney, NSW, Australia; Matthew James Verheyden, Medical Student, University of Notre Dame Australia, Sydney, NSW, Australia; Dr Tevi Wain, Consultant Dermatologist, The Skin Hospital, Westmead, NSW, Australia.
 DermNet NZ Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 November 2019.

-Aquagenic urticaria is a rare variant of chronic inducible urticaria that occurs in response to contact with water [1,2].
+Aquagenic urticaria is a rare variant of chronic inducible urticaria induced by contact with water [1,2].

-The exact pathogenesis of aquagenic urticaria is poorly understood.
+The exact pathogenesis of aquagenic urticaria is not yet known, but a number of hypotheses have been proposed.

 Water reacts with unknown components within the skin, causing histamine release from mast cells and the formation of an urticarial rash.
 Triggers may include:

-Aquagenic urticaria arises whatever the water temperature or its pH and is not dependent on psychogenic factors .
+Aquagenic urticaria appears whatever the water temperature, saltiness, or pH, and is not dependent on psychogenic factors .

 Skin contact with water results in symptoms within 20–30 minutes.